Make More of Your Data: Minimal Effort Data Augmentation for Automatic Speech Recognition and Translation: Method

 \section{Method}

 Our DA strategy is to concatenate selected training instances in the temporal dimension, i.e., source-source and target-target concatenations.
 As there is no special separating token introduced by our method, we can make use of pre-trained off-the-shelf models.
-We evaluate three simple concatenation strategies: (1) CatSelf generates new training instances by repeating the original instance along the temporal dimension.
-(2) CatSpeaker makes use of speaker information and generates longer audio-text pairs spoken by the same person.
-(3) CatRandom generates new training instances by randomly concatenating audio-text pairs, spoken by different persons.
+We evaluate two simple concatenation strategies: (1) CatSpeaker makes use of speaker information and generates longer audio-text pairs spoken by the same person.
+(2) CatRandom generates new training instances by randomly concatenating audio-text pairs, spoken by different persons.
+We also tried out a third concatenation strategy that generates new training instances by repeating the original instance along the temporal dimension.
+This method, however, resulted in spurious repetitions in the output, consistently producing worse results than the pre-trained models.

-Our approach applied data augmentation \textit{on-the-fly}.
+Our approach applies data augmentation \textit{on-the-fly}.
 At the beginning of each epoch, we allow concatenations over the entire training data.
 Then, we combine the original training data and the augmented data, and apply length filtering before generating the training batches.
 By allowing concatenations over the entire training data instead of over only the current batch, we increase diversity of the augmented data.
 This concatenated data is then used for \textit{continued training} of pre-trained models or training new models \textit{from scratch}.